Dark stains make the hardwood floor look aged and bad. So, how to remove them?

 Wrong Type of Cleaner

-Drink spills like red wine, soda, and grapefruit wine can cause black stains on wood, especially if the floor isn’t sealed.
+Drink spills like red wine, soda, and grapefruit wine can cause stains on wood, especially if the floor isn’t sealed.
 This is because these drinks have colorants in their formula that can tint the wood floor and make it appear black.

-Rust (or iron oxide) stain can cause dark stains on wood floors.
+Rust (or iron oxide) can cause dark stains on wood floors.
 This is common with floors that have metal railings or fittings.
 When the metal is exposed to constant moisture (water), it will form a frail oxide coating on the metal.
 After a while, the rust will fall on the floor and cause dark-brown stains.

 Dark Water Stains Won’t Disappear Itself

 That’s because the colorants and ingredients won’t evaporate like water.
 Instead, these colorants will leave a permanent black spot on the wood.
-The only way to remove a permanent black stain on the wood is to sand or use a solvent.
+The only way to remove a permanent black spot on the wood is to sand or use a solvent.